samanthaklee/web-scrape-tutorial/README.md

 #### Teaching mahself how to scrape the web

 Topics:
-	- APIs
-	- Components of a web page
-	- Endpoints
-	- Requests library, BeautifulSoup, JSON,
-	- Status codes for requests
+APIs, Components of a web page, Endpoints, Requests library, BeautifulSoup, JSON, Status codes for requests